Patient Design Studio

 Building on patient insights, we used a mix of research and collaborative methods to translate experiences into actionable steps.

-Journey Mapping: With patients and stakeholders, we mapped trial touchpoints, emotional highs and lows, and gaps in support.
-These maps became a central tool for alignment across teams.
+Journey Mapping: We mapped trial touchpoints with patients and stakeholders, capturing emotional highs and lows and gaps in support.
+These maps became a shared reference for design, product, and engineering.

-Co-Creation Workshops: Patients joined ideation sessions to generate concepts for critical trial moments like consent and eligibility screening.
+Co-Creation Workshops: I facilitated sessions where patients worked alongside our teams to generate ideas for key moments such as consent and eligibility screening.

-Design Principles: Research was synthesized into guiding principles emphasizing trust, clarity, and empathy, which anchored product decisions.
+Design Principles: Together we translated research into guiding product principles centered on trust, clarity, and empathy, which informed day-to-day design decisions.

 Patient Journey